PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:6.56989in;height:1.56667in" />

 Data translations are harder to design and implement than the other two types of translations.
-The reason it’s harder is because you must typically redesign the underlying datasource with additional text columns for secondary language translations.
+The reason it’s harder is that you must typically redesign the underlying datasource with additional text columns for secondary language translations.
 Once the underlying datasource has been extended with extra text columns for secondary language translations, you can then use a powerful new feature in Power BI Desktop known as Field Parameters to design a scheme where can control the loading the data translations for a specific language through filtering.

 While every multi-language report will typically require both metadata translations and report label translations, it is not as clear whether